Is your website undermining your sales team?

 Step 0: Become aware & take responsibility

-It's the responsibility of the firm's leadership to create and maintain a clear, consistent, and credible brand foundation online and off.
+The firm's leadership is responsible for creating and maintaining a clear, consistent, and credible brand foundation online and off.
 It is also the firm's responsibility to clean up trip hazards they have left lying around for unsuspecting prospects to stumble over.

-It should not be the sales team's responsibility to build your brand foundation and awareness strategy.
+The sales team should not be responsible for building your brand foundation and awareness strategy.
 The executive team should create that foundation.
 The sales team shouldn't be writing collateral…they should be focusing on relationships and selling products/services.
 They should have all the tools they need to bring back new, repeat, and referral business.

 Step 1: Assess EVERYTHING